iqbaldwitama/os222/links.md

 ## Week 05
 [1.
 Virtual Memory in Operating System](https://www.geeksforgeeks.org/virtual-memory-in-operating-system/)
 This webpage explains the concept of virtual memory in the context of operating system.
 This page also provides pictures to help the audience visualize the concept.

+## Week 06
+[1.
+Processes and Threads (Concurrency Basics)]{https://www.youtube.com/watch?v=Wv7mzX8w3jI)
+This video explains about the differences between processes and threads, and concurrency vs parallelism.
+This quick video uses some visualizations to explains the basics of multi-threading programming.
+I recommend this video as a headstart for you to learn about the basics of concurrency and multi-threading programming.